madhavlab/imat/paper/paper.md

 ## Architecture Overview
 IMAT is developed using the Python FLASK framework for the back-end with the front-end components built using JavaScript, HTML, and CSS.
 The tool can operate efficiently on a CPU and does not necessitate the use of a GPU.
 It provides a user-friendly interface for loading audio files, visualizing the spectrogram, and performing adaptive annotation.
 The tool consists of the following main components:

-1. Pre-processing Module: Converts the uploaded audio files (.wav) into spectrogram (of shape $F\times T$, $F$ are the number of frequnecy bins and $T$ are the number of time frames) and extracts initial melody estimates with the uncertainty estimates using the *pluggable* machine learning model.
+1. Pre-processing Module: Converts the uploaded audio files (.wav) into a spectrogram (of shape $F\times T$, $F$ are the number of frequency bins, and $T$ are the number of time frames) and extracts initial melody estimates with the uncertainty estimates using the *pluggable* machine learning model.
 2. Annotation Module: Identifies low-confidence frames that require user annotation and adapts the melody estimation model based on user corrections.

 ## Pre-processing Module
-The uploaded audio is converted to a spectrogram which serves as input to our model archiecture.
+The uploaded audio is converted to a spectrogram, which is input to our model architecture.
 The base model $f_{[\theta,\phi]}$ consists of two components: feature extraction layers parameterized by $\theta$ and classification layer parameterized by $\phi$.

 Additionally, a confidence model $f_{\psi}$ is built on top of the feature extraction layers of the base model.
 This confidence estimation is crucial for the active learning component, allowing the system to identify which predictions require user verification.